Print Version [PDF]

 Provides information about key reference and information resources in the field of education.
 It is divided into 14 categories that reflect different aspects of education, and each chapter is then divided into subcategories by type of publication (journals, dictionaries and encyclopedias, etc.).
 The entries each contain bibliographic information and an annotation describing the resource.
 Includes author, title, and subject indexes.

-Education Full Text is a database that indexes and abstracts articles from English-language periodicals and yearbooks published in the United States and elsewhere.
+Education Full-Text is a database that indexes and abstracts articles from English-language periodicals and yearbooks published in the United States and elsewhere.
 Books relating to education published in 1995 or later are also indexed.
-Abstracting coverage begins with January 1994.
+Coverage begins with January 1994.
 Full-text coverage begins in January 1996.
 Complemented by Education Index Retrospective (1929-1983).

-International ERIC is a combined database of the Australian Education Index (1978- ) and the British Education Index (1976).
-Together these two indexes provide coverage of education-related topics in Oceania and the United Kingdom.
-Education in other areas of the world are included to a lesser extent.
-The Australian Education Index includes references to journals, monographs and theses.
-The British Education Index includes references to journals and theses.
+International ERIC is a combined database of the Australian Education Index (1977- ), ERIC, and PsycINFO.
+Combined these indexes provide coverage of education-related topics mainly in Oceania and the United States, with some representation of such subjects in other parts of the world.

 Alternative Teacher Certification: A State-by-State Analysis.
 2009.